Today is the day you become a live stream pro!

 To explain more about how this works, and how to get the most out of it, I’m going to hand you over to our resident YouTuber, Nick Nimmon:

 Depending on where you will be streaming from, you will need either:

-- A strong and stable internet connection
+- A strong and stable internet connection with sufficient bandwidth

 - Enough mobile data

 The worst thing that can happen in a live stream is that you lose connection midway through.
 So, there should be enough internet for you to see it through to the end.

 On Location?
 Get A Powerbank (Or Two)

 If you’re streaming from a location – like an event – where you can’t connect to the main power supply, then I recommend you pick up a power bank to keep your devices charged.

 Live streams can use a lot of power.
 So, that 50% battery may not last as long as you think!